anfe67/EUROBIS-QC/DEV_NOTES.md

 - Received answer from Bart, incorporating feedback.
 Looked at SQL function to get ISO_8601 dates
 - Designing query/routines for dataset extraction - would there be a convenience in using Pandas?
 Use SQL in any case
 - Extracted dataset records from DB based on dataproviders.id.
 Also implemented API to get the EML and extract areas from it
-- TODO: Verify query returns all necessary fields for QC runs.
+- DONE: Verify query returns all necessary fields for QC runs.
-- TODO: Verify the hypothesis of not really needing an ID for the eurobis table
+- DONE: Verify the hypothesis of not really needing an ID for the eurobis table
-- TODO: Start implementing an update query for the eurobis table
+- DONE: Start implementing an update query for the eurobis table
-- TODO: Start implementing a test pipeline for xyz number of files.
+- DONE: Start implementing a test pipeline for xyz number of files.

 ## 07/01/2021